jayjaykil05/docusaurus-VueHr/docs/doc3.md

 title: Setup Timekeeping Policy for Employee
 ---

-These the policies available to VUE HR:
+These are the policies available to the VUE HR system:

 * Required Hours Per Week
 * Required Hours Per Day